 - Texas DPS Crime Records Service – Secure or Public Site

 - an international check for any foreign national who the camp director has reason to believe lived outside the U.S. after the age of 14 unless the person’s visa issuance or renewal occurred after implementation of the U.S. Patriot Act on October 24, 2011.
 (Reasonable efforts will be used to obtain such a check and it need only be conducted initially if the individual does not live outside the U.S. during the year.)

-- All camp directors and designated individuals must complete the Sexual Assault and Child Molestation Awareness training and examination.
+- All camp directors and designated individuals must complete the The University of Texas Child Protection Training and examination.

 - A Youth Protection Program Guidebook is available to all camp directors and designated individuals to orient them to the YPP program and guidelines.

 - Reporting requirements have been established to report suspected abuse or neglect.